-- Written by KATHY WININGS, Ed.D., Vice President for Academic Affairs UTS KATHY WININGS, Ed.D., Vice President for Academic Affairs UTS
+- Contributed by KATHY WININGS, Ed.D., Vice President for Academic Affairs UTS KATHY WININGS, Ed.D., Vice President for Academic Affairs UTS

 Rev. Eric Holt, adjunct Lecturer in Management and UTS Board of Trustees member, passed into the spiritual world on Wednesday, May 22, 2013 after battling cancer.
 He was a well-respected and loved friend and colleague.
 Eric was surrounded by his family, friends, pastor and church leaders and elders who prayed with and for him in his final hours.